kninad/kninad.github.io/notes-guiding-principles.md

 who I am responsible for!
 Also not having too many unrealistic expectations in general leads to much less sorrow.

-- I have had a blessed life until now and it is up to me to augment is further.
+- I have had a blessed life until now and it is up to me to augment it further.
-Who knows what might happen tomorrow, so enjoy while the journey lasts!
+We don't know what might happen tomorrow, so enjoy while the journey lasts!